huaminghuangtw/Deep-Work-Machine/README.md

 ### 1. Talent Is Bullsh*t

-> _“I've seen a million writers with talent.
+> _“I’ve seen a million writers with talent.
 It means nothing.
 You need guts, you need stick-to-it-iveness.
-It's work, you gotta work, do the freakin' work.
-That's why you're gonna make it, son.
+It’s work, you gotta work, do the freakin’ work.
+That’s why you’re gonna make it, son.
 You work.
 No one can take that away from you.”_

 ### 2. The Work Is Everything

-> _“And I'll tell you something else.
+> _“And I’ll tell you something else.
 Appreciate these days.
-These days when you're broke and struggling, they're the best days of your life.
-You're gonna break through, my boy, and when you do, you'll look back on this time and think this is when I was really an artist, when everything was pure and I had nothing but the dream and the work.
+These days when you’re broke and struggling, they’re the best days of your life.
+You’re gonna break through, my boy, and when you do, you’ll look back on this time and think this is when I was really an artist, when everything was pure and I had nothing but the dream and the work.
 Enjoy it now.
 Pay attention.
 These are the good days.
 Be grateful for them.”_

 ## About

-> _“Productivity isn't really about getting more things done, it's mostly about learning to enjoy the journey — because when we're having fun with things we're doing, then productivity takes care of itself.” — Ali Abdaal_
+> _“Productivity isn’t really about getting more things done, it’s mostly about learning to enjoy the journey — because when we’re having fun with things we’re doing, then productivity takes care of itself.” — Ali Abdaal_

 [Deep Work Machine](https://huami.ng/deep-work-machine) is a personal productivity system that I use every single day.
 I track my progress and score myself using two metrics: